 Balancing family life with two young girls and a full time job that often requires me to be away from home on either a client visit or work event isn’t easy.
 I manage by being meticulous – it allows me to make sure that everyone is happy.
 I hate organised chaos, but if I plan, plan and plan again, we’re sorted.

-8.00am: School run
+8.00am: School run: Gladiators ready!

 This morning, the Business Development team has sent over a new enquiry from a law firm in Leeds.
 One of the solicitors in the Personal Injury team has a client whose case has just settled and they are in need of financial advice.
 I make an initial call to the client directly and we set a date for a more in-depth meeting next week to discuss options, including the setting up of a Personal Injury Trust, as the client advised that they are on benefits and this will ensure their benefits entitlement is protected.
 I then let my colleagues in the office know, so they can keep paperwork up to date.

-Welcome to life on the road!
-Working in the car until now has meant that I’ve missed the worst of the rush hour traffic as I make the drive from my home in Cardiff to Reading for meetings.
-This morning, I’m sitting down with a Deputy to review some client files together before we go and meet with a new client.
+I’ve been working in the car until now, so luckily I’ve missed the worst of the rush hour traffic – always a big relief.
+The start of my life on the road day sees me heading out from my home in Cardiff to Reading for meetings.
+Today I’m sitting down with a Deputy to review some client files together before we go and meet with a new client.

 Today the Deputy and I are looking at four clients’ files before meeting with a new client.
-Each of the four clients we’re talking about today have sustained catastrophic injuries as the result of various accidents, and they all have different circumstances and needs.
+Each of the four clients we’re talking about have sustained catastrophic injuries as the result of various accidents, and they all have different circumstances and needs.
 Together we’re evaluating their current financial needs and ensuring these needs are still being met by their financial plan.

+I’ve called it a joyful audit because both the Deputy and I derive so much satisfaction from these meetings, and we’ve established a great working relationship so it’s a pleasure to spend time working in tandem to meet each client’s needs.
 It’s so vital that a good financial adviser is one who makes sure their clients’ money is always working for them and that as a client’s needs change over time, the advice provided takes that into account.
 For example, one of the clients we’re discussing today is a young boy whose money will need to provide a solid income and in time we may need to consider investing in a property for him, however this would require substantial adaptations in order to meet his needs.
 Another is a lady in her mid-60s whose home was fully paid off before her accident.
 The differences are stark and it’s satisfying to be providing that unbiased advice that is designed around my clients’ needs.

 Our new client lives in Reading, so the office is nearby and we make our way over to the client’s home for 1.30.
 Our client is a gentleman in his 30s, who has parents with him and I have been engaged by the family in order to support this gentleman’s financial needs following a successful Beauty Parade.
 At a first meeting like this, the goals are for my client and their family to start to get to know me and for me to learn what the client needs.
 It’s the start of a new relationship and I want them to view me as joining their team.
 I will be working to tailor my support to exactly what is needed so this meeting is vital for all of us.